-Ascent Fostering Agency values the work foster carers do and the contribution they make to the lives of children and young people they look after.
+Ascent Fostering Agency values the work foster carers do and their contribution to the lives of the children and young people they look after.
 Support for families who foster is vital to successful outcomes for children.
 We ensure our families receive additional help and support through training, access to a mentor, and therapeutic advice.

-We recognise that fostering is stressful, so it is vital to provide a flexible and responsive support service to our foster carers.
-By arranging a Hypothesis of Need and devising a support plan when children are 'matched' this reassures families when they take on the care of children with complex needs.
-Ascent Fostering offers the following support and services to all our foster carers, children and young people
+We recognise that fostering is stressful, so providing a flexible and responsive support service to our foster carers is vital.
+Arranging an Ascent Trauma and Response Assessment and devising a support plan when children are 'matched' reassures families when they care for children with complex needs.
+Ascent Fostering offers the following support and services to all our foster carers, children, and young people.